Pseudoephedrine: Recreational use

 Over-the-counter pseudoephedrine has been misused as a psychostimulant.
 Six case reports and one case series of pseudoephedrine misuse have been published as of 2021.
-There is a case report of self-medication with pseudoephedrine in massive doses for treatment of depression.
+There is a case report of self-medication with pseudoephedrine for treatment of depression.

 Use in exercise and sports

 Pseudoephedrine has been used as a performance-enhancing drug in exercise and sports due to its sympathomimetic and stimulant effects.
 Because of these effects, pseudoephedrine can increase heart rate, elevate blood pressure, improve mental energy, and reduce fatigue, among other performance-enhancing effects.

 A 2015 systematic review found that pseudoephedrine lacked performance-enhancing effects at therapeutic doses (60–120 mg) but significantly enhanced athletic performance at supratherapeutic doses (≥180 mg).
 A subsequent 2018 meta-analysis, which included seven additional studies, found that pseudoephedrine had a small positive effect on heart rate (SMD = 0.43) but insignificant effects on time trials, perceived exertion ratings, blood glucose levels, and blood lactate levels.
 However, subgroup analyses revealed that effect sizes were larger for heart rate increases and quicker time trials in well-trained athletes and younger participants, for shorter exercise sessions with pseudoephedrine administered within 90 minutes beforehand, and with higher doses of pseudoephedrine.
 A dose–response relationship was established, with larger doses (>170 mg) showing greater increases in heart rate and faster time trials than with smaller doses (≤170 mg) (SMD = 0.85 for heart rate and SMD = -0.24 for time trials, respectively).
 In any case, the meta-analysis concluded that the performance-enhancing effects of pseudoephedrine were marginal to small and likely to be lower in magnitude than with caffeine.
 It is relevant in this regard that caffeine is a permitted stimulant in competitive sports.

 Pseudoephedrine was on the International Olympic Committee's (IOC) banned substances list until 2004 when the World Anti-Doping Agency (WADA) list replaced the IOC list.
 Although WADA initially only monitored pseudoephedrine, it went back onto the "banned" list on 1 January 2010.

 Pseudoephedrine is excreted through urine, and the concentration in urine of this drug shows a large inter-individual spread; that is, the same dose can give a vast difference in urine concentration for different individuals.
 Pseudoephedrine is approved to be taken up to 240 mg per day.
 In seven healthy male subjects, this dose yielded a urine concentration range of 62.8 to 294.4 microgram per milliliter (μg/mL) with mean ± standard deviation 149 ± 72 μg/mL.
 Thus, normal dosage of 240 mg pseudoephedrine per day can result in urine concentration levels exceeding the limit of 150 μg/mL set by WADA for about half of all users.
 Furthermore, hydration status does not affect the urinary concentration of pseudoephedrine.